Andrena helvola: Taxonomy

+Biology

-BiologyAndrena helvola is a solitary bee which nests singly or in loose aggregations.
+Andrena helvola is a solitary bee which nests singly or in loose aggregations.
 Its nests are parasitised by the cuckoo bee Nomada panzeri and the males are known to be parasitised by the fly, Stylops nevinsonii.
 It is a polylectic species and has been recorded feeding on nectar and collecting pollen from the flowers of wood spurge (Euphorbia amygdaloides), field maple (Acer campestre), hawthorn (Crataegus spp) and holly (Ilex aquifolium), as well as bird cherry (Prunus padus), cherry plum (Prunus cerasifera), white willow (Salix alba) and dandelions (Taraxacum spp.).
 It is a univoltine bee which is active from April up to June in Great Britain between April and June.